Open-Mobile-Kit/ba_ai_builder/README.md

 ## 🤝 Contributing

-1. Fork repository
+1. Fork the repository
-2. Create feature branch
+2. Create a feature branch
 3. Implement changes with tests
-4. Submit pull request
+4. Submit a pull request

 ## 📄 License